marionacaros/elisabot/README.md

 ## Steps to run the Authomatic Reminiscence Therapy in Telegram

 1. Install the libriaries by using src/requirements.txt  -> 'pip install -r requirements.txt'
-2. Create a new bot, instructions can be found here: https://core.telegram.org/bots you just have to talk with BotFather.
-    Get the token which is required to authorize the bot and send requests to the Bot API.
+2. Create a new bot, instructions can be found here: https://core.telegram.org/bots you just have to talk with BotFather to get the token which is required to authorize the bot and send requests to the Bot API.
     The token is a string along the lines of 110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw
-3. Oce the bot is created, place the token in telegram_bot.py  you can passit by argument
+3. Once the bot is created, place the token in telegram_bot.py  you can pass it by argument.
 4. Run telegram_bot.py -> python telegram_bot.py --token 110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw
 5. To start the Reminiscence Therapy, look for the bot you created in Telegram and write the command /start